christophertacon/Blog/tools-pelican/content/FORTRAN/fortran.rst

 			A[i]=A[i-1]+A[i-2]

-Note: In order to declare the array variable N needs to be defined before declaration.
+Note: In order to declare the array variable, N needs to be defined before declaration.
 One way to do this is to introduce it as a constant before the array is declared.
 Example: